 Not long ago when I was playing with the kids at the Myanmar Silver Lining Caring Center, there was a girl who was taller than the other children.
 She would stand far away and gaze at me with a smile.
 I tried to speak with her a few times, but she was shy and ran away.
 “What’s her name?”, I asked foster mom Zhang.
 “Her name is Cai Qin, the older sister of La Jie and Cai Lan, she’s very mature.
 At first, she didn’t come to our Center with her two sisters and wanted to stay in the rural area and take care of her grandfather.
 We noticed that she stayed at home alone and did not have any opportunity to attend school, her life is very difficult.
 Her grandfather told her not to worry about him and eventually we were able to bring her here.
 She’s much happier now.”

 Cai Qin is twelve years old now.
 A twelve-year-old child should be ready for a future of hope, but it’s different for Cai Qin.
 Her parents were in jail because of selling drugs, her two younger sisters and grandfather were left behind.
 Schooling was too much of a dream for Cai Qin and the three sisters were always hungry with little hope of having three meals a day.
 They never thought they would have much of a future or even the opportunity of receiving an education.

-Cai Qin feel shame of parents were drug-trafficking and being jailed.
+Cai Qin feels the shame of parents were drug-trafficking and being jailed.
 So whenever someone asks where her parents are, her innocent eyes suddenly became shameful and embarrassed.
-I felt upset of seeing a 12-year-old girl has to bear the pressure that she should not bear.
+I felt upset about seeing a 12-year-old girl has to bear the pressure that she should not bear.

 I finally had a chance to speak with Cai Qin one day when I was taking the children out to play.